The Beginnings of Christ Fellowship Church

 Today, you see the fruition of what God began over 30 years ago.
 In 2014 we celebrate 10 years of ministry in our current building and are so grateful to those whose faith and labor helped build our ministry in SE Fort Collins.
 We celebrate all the lives that have been touched, saved, healed, and encouraged because of their participation at CFC.
 We celebrate all who have come into a new life of faith because of our ministries to children and youth.
 We celebrate the growth and maturity our young people and adults have experienced through various Bible Studies, small groups and Ed’s outstanding teaching/preaching through the years.
 We celebrate the work of the Spirit as we have joined together in great times of worship and praise.
 We celebrate all the opportunities we have had to make a difference around the world through prayer, short term missions, missions giving, and acts of service.

-Before this church was conceived, the Lord gave Ed a dream that he would be the pastor of a church in Northern Colorado and it would be “all white.”
-When Ed asked the meaning of the dream, the Lord told him that the church being “all white” meant that the church would be “set apart” for God’s purposes.
+Before this church was conceived, the Lord gave Ed a dream that he would be the pastor of a church in Northern Colorado that would be “set apart” for God’s purposes.
 When you look back through the history of Christ Fellowship Church, you see that God has used this church to affect lives for Christ both here and abroad.
 Ed (April 3, 1953 - February 5, 2010) isn’t here to lead us into the next phase of the ministry of Christ Fellowship Church, but he planted many good seeds.
 It’s up to God to bring the harvest and it’s up to the rest of us to do the work of the ministry and to point people to Jesus.

 Ed and I didn’t despise the small beginnings and the Lord rejoiced to see the work begin.
 But, the story of this church doesn’t end here.
 There is much need for Christ and as the song says, “greater works are yet to be done here.”
 So I celebrate the past with you.
-And I look forward to what God will accomplish in the future as we come alongside our pastor, Brian Post, as he leads us forward.
+And I look forward to what God will accomplish in the future of Christ Fellowship Church.

 For His Glory,